engineeranalyst/Flatten-the-Stack-A-Case-Study-on-Product-Sales-Analysis/README.md

 2. Ensure the `sales_orders.csv` is placed in the secure upload directory.
 3. Download `Flatten The Stack.xlsx`and the CSV files for this project.
 4. Open the Queries and Connections Panel and put the full file path names of the CSV files in the Source.
+5. Refresh the Preview of the Data Source.